Scholarships and Awards

-Awarded annually to the most outstanding joint History/Political Science double major.
-The decision is based upon student hours and GPA and is made by Dr. Crider in consultation with the departmental Awards Committee.
+This annual award recognizes the most outstanding History/Political Science double major.
+The decision is based upon student hours and GPA and consideration by departmental Awards Committee.

 South Carolina Society of Colonial Dames Graduate Student Scholarship

 This scholarship is awarded bi-annually to a Winthrop graduate student in history.
 Although preference is given to graduate students in early United States history, all history graduate students are eligible for the scholarship.
-The decision for the scholarship is made by a committee of the Colonial Dames of South Carolina upon the recommendation of Dr. Crider and Dr. Andy Doyle, the graduate program director.
+The decision for the scholarship is made by a committee of the Colonial Dames of South Carolina upon the recommendation of Dr. Crider and Dr. Eddie Lee, the graduate program director.